Johns Hopkins All Children’s Hospital services are available at locations throughout the west coast of Florida.

 The South Region extends south of the Sunshine Skyway and includes Manatee, Sarasota, Charlotte, Lee and other counties.
 Johns Hopkins All Children’s has outpatient care centers in Fort Myers, North Port and Sarasota.
 We also collaborate with community and regional hospitals, including Sarasota Memorial, Bayfront Health Port Charlotte, and Golisano Children’s Hospital of Southwest Florida.
 At Sarasota Memorial, our All Children’s Specialty Physicians staff the inpatient pediatric unit 24 hours a day, 7 days a week, 365 days a year.

 Johns Hopkins All Children’s provides sports medicine and general and mental health services at Bradenton’s IMG Academy, a leader in education, training and professional development for young athletes.
 The health services team onsite includes pediatric sports medicine specialists, nurses and physical therapists.
 Learn more.

 Johns Hopkins All Children’s has been an educational affiliate of the University of South Florida Morsani College of Medicine for more than 40 years, training pediatric residents, offering medical student clerkships and electives, and providing pediatric experience for residents and fellows in adult surgical specialties.
 This collaboration also extends to USF clinical programs in allergy/immunology and nephrology at Johns Hopkins All Children’s Hospital.
 The 48,000-square-foot Children’s Research Institute adjoins the Johns Hopkins All Children’s Hospital campus and is home to USF researchers who focus on molecular genetics and adaptive immunity, HIV and primary immunodeficiency disease.
 This location facilitates sharing of research infrastructure, including high throughput sequencing.
 The Rothman Center for Neuropsychiatry, a USF program located on the Johns Hopkins All Children’s Hospital campus, has clinical and research programs focused on pediatric obsessive-compulsive disorder, Tourette syndrome and tic disorders.
-Rothman Center staff work collaboratively with the Johns Hopkins All Children’s Hospital Autism Center, pediatric psychiatry program, and specialists in speech, language and communication disorders and Applied Behavior Analysis.
+Rothman Center staff work collaboratively with the Johns Hopkins All Children’s Hospital Autism Program, pediatric psychiatry program, and specialists in speech, language and communication disorders.

 Download information on our Integrated Regional Network which includes Outpatient Care Center locations and services provided.